25 Things You're Doing That Would Horrify Sleep Doctors

 Working right up until bedtime

 As researchers at Sleep Advisor point out, your brain needs time to decompress after a long day.
-That's why they advise against working right up until your bedtime—because otherwise, your brain will still be operating at a million miles an hour when you're trying to power down.
+That's why they advise against working right up until your bedtime—otherwise, your brain will still be operating in work mode when you're trying to power down.
 Even if you do have to work late, be sure to give your mind a brief break before you inevitably decide to settle in to slumber.
 The time between those two activities will ensure that your active brain doesn't keep you up all night.

 Hitting the snooze button

 Even if hitting the snooze button at least once in the morning has become a part of your routine, the experts at Sleep Advisor say that you could be harming your sleep schedule.

 "Even though it's hard to wake up first thing in the morning, hitting snooze won't provide you with restful sleep," they say.
 "You'll probably doze for a few minutes in light sleep and then be jarred awake moments later.
 By the time you do finally get up, you're more likely to be groggy and irritable than if you had just gotten out of bed when your alarm first buzzed."

 Though your only opportunity to work out might fall just before bed, hitting the gym too late at night could be preventing you from having sweet dreams.

 "Working out raises our adrenaline levels and heart rates, making it difficult to fall—and stay—asleep," says Terry Cralle, a clinical sleep educator and consultant for Saatva "Instead of going to the gym or running on a treadmill, perform more low-impact activities such as Pilates or yoga.
 These activities will keep your adrenaline and heart rate stable, while still getting in the necessary exercise."